 It is your responsibility to ensure that your bid is submitted on time.

 Your bid will be assessed against a number of set criteria.
-These criteria will be given to you in the tender documents so that you can clearly see what the procurement officer is looking for.
-Procurement officers will always be looking for the most economically advantageous tender which is a combination of price and quality/technical criteria.
+These criteria will be given to you in the tender documents so that you can clearly see what the buyer is looking for.
+Buyers will always be looking for the most economically advantageous tender which is a combination of price and quality/technical criteria.

 You should ensure that you read the invitation to tender documents in detail to ensure that you understand the information that is being asked of you.
 For example:

-During an Evaluation, Procurement Officers are Looking to Ensure that You:
+During an evaluation, buyers are Looking to Ensure that you:

 You should therefore make sure that your tender response demonstrates this as clearly as possible.

 Yes!
-You may ask the procurement officer questions about their tender.
-This can be done by using the on-line post-box facility in either PCS or PCS-T (whichever on-line system the procurement officer is using for the tender).
+You may ask the buyer questions about their tender.
+This can be done by using the on-line post-box facility in either PCS or PCS-T (whichever on-line system the buyer is using for the tender).

 Yes.
-Once you have submitted your bid, if there is anything in your bid that the procurement officer is unsure about then they can ask you a question (also known as a Tender Clarification) in writing asking for confirmation.
-The procurement officer will include timescales by which you must respond to the clarification(s) sent: you must ensure that you respond in writing by the deadline provided.
+Once you have submitted your bid, if there is anything in your bid that the buyer is unsure about then they can ask you a question (also known as a Tender Clarification) in writing asking for confirmation.
+The buyer will include timescales by which you must respond to the clarification(s) sent: you must ensure that you respond in writing by the deadline provided.

 You cannot change your original bid details, you can only clarify the question(s) being asked.
 If you have made an error in your pricing the pricing cannot be changed: you must either agree to stand by your original price quotation or withdraw your bid.

-Occasionally, a procurement officer will interview you or invite you to give a presentation to help evaluate your bid.
-The procurement officer should include such requirements in the original invitation to tender documents, including whether and how this part of the process will be scored.
-All suppliers will be treated equally and records of the interviews/presentations will be kept by the procurement officer for audit purposes.
+Occasionally, a buyer will interview you or invite you to give a presentation to help evaluate your bid.
+The buyer should include such requirements in the original invitation to tender documents, including whether and how this part of the process will be scored.
+All suppliers will be treated equally and records of the interviews/presentations will be kept by the buyer for audit purposes.

 Quickfire Guide